 Under or Over (the muscle)?
-It's one of your key boobie journey choices.
+It's one of your key breast augmentation choices.
 And it can be a difficult choice to make!

 'Under the muscle' is actually a bit misleading.
 Some plastic surgeons do place breast implants totally under the chest (pectoral) muscle.
 (See the middle boob in the picture below.)

-I've previously discussed the reasons why you might choose to go over the muscle so here are my top 5 reasons why you might choose to have your breast implants under the muscle.
+I've previously discussed the reasons why you might choose to go over the muscle during your breast augmentation so here are my top 5 reasons why you might choose to have your breast implants under the muscle.

 You're slim and you have very little breast tissue.
-An implant placed under the muscle will help 'hide' the implant better.
+A breast implant placed under the muscle will help 'hide' the implant better.

 Medical studies have shown breast implants under the muscle reduce the risk of capsular contracture.